Ministry of Justice and Security: Responsibilities

 It is also responsible for the coordination of counter-terrorism policy.
-The ministry oversaw migration policy until the separate Ministry of Asylum and Migration was established in July 2024.

 Because it shares many responsibilities and has twin buildings (both old and new) with the Ministry of the Interior and Kingdom Relations, they are sometimes called the twin ministries.

 Organisation

 The ministry is headed by Minister Foort van Oosten, who is supported by State Secretaries Ingrid Coenradie (Justice and Security) and Arno Rutte (Legal Protection).
 It employs almost 30,000 civil servants, located at the ministry in the Hague and all around the Netherlands.
 The ministry's main office is located in the centre of the Hague in the same building as the Ministry of the Interior and Kingdom Relations.
 The civil service is headed by a secretary-general and a deputy secretary-general, who head a system of three directorates-general: